aetperf/aetperf.github.io/_posts/WP_2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

   <img width="1000" src="https://github.com/aetperf/aetperf.github.io/blob/master/img/2023-08-16_01/Selection_105.png" alt="Selection_105">
 </p>

 Sentences expressing positive sentiments about pizza cluster together, forming regions of higher cosine similarity, while negative sentiments are distinctly separated.
 It's worth mentioning that one of the applications of sentence embedding models is sentiment analysis.
-We can also observe that the "Uranium" sentence is not related to the other sentences.
+We can also observe that the "Uranium-235" sentence is not related to the other sentences.

 ## Encoding processing time

 Performance is a crucial consideration when working with real-world datasets.
 Let's take a moment to evaluate the encoding processing time of the sentence embedding model on a regular GPU.
 For this purpose, we'll encode a list of 100,000 identical sentences.
-While this might seem repetitive, and the chosen sentence is kind of short, this may provide us with a very *rough* estimate of the time it takes to encode a larger list of sentences.
+While this might seem repetitive, and the chosen sentence is kind of short, this will provide us with a very *rough* estimate of the time it takes to encode a larger list of sentences.

 ```python
 sentences = 100_000 * ["All work and no play makes Jack a dull boy"]